dwhieb/Esan/speaker.md

 **Pseudonym:** Ambrose Okosun

-**NB:** `S` is the abbreviation used to refer to Sunny. `S: {comment}` indicates that the comment following the colon is attriuted to Sunny.
+**NB:** `S` is the abbreviation used to refer to Sunny. `S: {comment}` indicates that the comment following the colon is attributed to Sunny.
 My own comments are in `[square brackets]`.

 Sunny publishes under the pseudonym Ambrose Okosun.
 His autobiographical account, [_A boy and his dream_][1], is published under this name.
+Sunny's first name was given to him at birth.
 Sunny's last name is the shorted version of a phrase:

 ```
 akhigbe mona
 'untouchable' (lit. 'you can't touch this')
 ```

+Sunny says that one of his ancestors (perhaps his great great grandfather) named his child this to prevent death from witchcraft and voodoo, and this became the family name.

 ## Languages Spoken